Our Featured Projects.

 -St. Louis County, MO

 Landscape, irrigation, and hardscape design documents for a 100-Million-dollar phased redevelopment of an existing high school building and campus encompassing approximately 20 acres of construction.
 The site currently has an existing school building and parking areas which portions will be demolished and redeveloped.
-The design was is to address the landscape development of the redeveloped portions of the new building and parking areas for bid, construction and permits.
-Included will be the landscape planting design for proposed detention storm water facilities per MSD requirements.
-Landscape material was a mix of low maintenance native and tolerant trees and plants suitable for the local climate zone.

 The project provided site and landscape related designs relevant to the North and West side of the church located in Ellisville, Missouri.
 The design addressed site improvements which included improved parking/circulation, signage/wayfinding, outdoor gathering spaces, storm water mitigation, lighting, security and landscaping.
 The main plaza features seat wall and native planting to compliment the contemporary style of the building as well as interior.